More Info

 The Future, Can You Help?

-With ‘proof of concept’ now established, the Minke Whale Project team are ready to tackle the big questions that are key to the conservation of this species.
-All we need now is the funding.
+With ‘proof of concept’ now established, the minke whale project team continue to tackle the big questions that are key to the conservation of this species.
+Funding is also needed and key to finding answers to long-standing questions about this species.

 Key research objectives include:

-The Minke Whale Project
+Minke Whale Project Volunteers.

 Compare ExpeditionsWhich expedition best suits you!Click here to read »